Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Stochastic simulations

 Inverse transform sampling is used to select values of $\tau$ from the distribution.
 In this approach, the cumulative distribution function

 is inverted to define $\tau$ as a function of $CDF$:

-The $CDF$ value is simulated by selecting a random value between 0 and 1, and the corresponding interval $\tau$ is determined from Eq. \eqref{eq:powtau} as shown in Fig. \ref{fig:example_pow}(b).
-A small sample of events is shown in Fig. \ref{fig:example_pow}(c), where each event is separated by simulated intervals $\tau$.
+The $CDF$ value is simulated by selecting a random value between 0 and 1, and the corresponding interval $\tau$ is determined from Eq. \eqref{eq3} as shown in Fig. \ref{fig1}(b).
+A small sample of events is shown in Fig. \ref{fig1}(c), where each event is separated by simulated intervals $\tau$.

-The position $t$ of each event is used to build a synthetic signal $s(t)$ on a discrete domain between 0 and $t_{max}=10^6$.
+The position $t$ of each event is used to build a synthetic TA signal $s(t)$.
+Following the TA definition given in the introduction, the $s(t)$ value alternates between 0 and 1 at each event as seen in Fig. \ref{fig1}(d).
+The signal is constructed on a discrete domain between 0 and $t_{max}=10^6$.
 The resolution between points on the domain is $\tau_1 =$ 1, thus allowing for six decades of statistics in the signal.
-The choice for $t_{max}$ is limited here by the computational resources required to define $s(t)$.
-As seen in Fig. \ref{fig:example_pow}(d), the signal $s(t)$ is designed to alternate its value between 0 and 1 at each event.
+While $PDF(\tau)$ represents 300 decades of power law, only six decades can be observed in $s(t)$ due to the limited domain.
+However, based on later results, the effect of truncation by the domain size is negligible for this case such that it is considered unbounded for the purpose of the study.

 Later results present simulations for one hundred $\alpha$ values between 1.02 and 3.
 The value $\alpha=1$ is excluded because the PDF is not well-defined as discussed above.
+The approximate exponent for a turbulent TA signal is $\alpha \approx 1.5$ \cite{Bershadskii2004}.
 For a given $\alpha$, intervals $\tau$ are simulated until $t_{max}$ is exceeded to ensure the signal is fully populated.
 Statistics are thereafter calculated using $s(t)$, and the process is repeated until the ensemble average statistics are converged.
 The number of signals contributing to each statistic varies between $10^2$ for large $\alpha$ and $10^4$ for small $\alpha$.
 The latter returns sparse signals, which require a larger number of realizations to converge statistics.

-With respect to turbulent flows, $s(t)$ is analogous to the so-called telegraph approximation (TA) \cite{Bershadskii2004,Cava2012} based on zero crossings of velocity fluctuations \citep{Liepmann1949,Sreenivasan1983,Kailasnath1993}.
-The TA signal is 1 when the fluctuating velocity is positive, and is 0 when the velocity is negative.
-The ``event'' in this case occurs when the fluctuating velocity crosses zero, and the interval $\tau$ between crossings is known as the interpulse period \cite{Sreenivasan1983,Cava2012} or persistence \cite{Perlekar2011,Chamecki2013,Chowdhuri2020}.
-The interpulse PDF is well approximated by a lognormal distribution for small $\tau$ \cite{Badri1977,Bershadskii2006}, a power law for intermediate $\tau$ \citep{Bershadskii2004,Cava2012}, and an exponential cutoff for the largest $\tau$ \cite{Sreenivasan1983,Cava2012,Chamecki2013}.